Chromatics share new song 'Teacher', along with 'Dear Tommy' tracklist

 Check out the tracklist for ‘Dear Tommy’ below.

-02. Glitter
+02. ‘Glitter’

-09. Teacher
+09. ‘Teacher’

-13. Melodrama
+13. ‘Melodrama’

-15. Colorblind
+15. ‘Colorblind’

-16. Sometimes
+16. ‘Sometimes’